Tuteja-Lab/gen349_week_14_15/lecture/Week15_lecture.md

 ### Loading the BEDtools module
 - First, enter the command `module load bedtools2` (this command evokes the program `bedtools2` that has been installed on our cluster.
 Not all programs are pre-installed like this, but most of the popular ones are).
-- **Every time you log on to NOVA, you need to load the module again.**
+- **Every time you log in to NOVA, you need to load the module again.**
 - Let us know when you are able to finish `module load bedtools2`.

 - Make sure you are in the directory `lecture`.
 Check where you are by doing `pwd`.